netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

 To enable NetScaler features such as traffic management, policy enforcement, fail over management an external service which is deployed outside of the Kubernetes cluster, you need to configure NetScaler as domain name resolver and make sure that the reachability of the external service is established from the Kubernetes cluster.

-### Configure NetScaler as a domain name resolver using Citrix ingress controller
+### Configure NetScaler as a domain name resolver using Netscaler ingress controller

-Citrix Ingress Controller can configure NetScaler as domain name resolver by creating a domain-based service group using the ingress annotation `ingress.citrix.com/external-service`.
+Netscaler ingress controller can configure NetScaler as domain name resolver by creating a domain-based service group using the ingress annotation `ingress.citrix.com/external-service`.

 The value for `ingress.citrix.com/external-service` is a list of external name services with their corresponding domain names.